Jugoslavijo: Release

 The song was offered to Jugoton, the largest Yugoslav record label, and recorded on a 7-inch vinyl single.
 The first reactions to the song were exceptionally negative; critics panned it as "kitsch" all over the press and the commission for culture of SR Croatia imposed sales taxes on the song for emphasizing obsolete elements of Yugoslav history, namely for observing farmers and shepherds and not industrial workers.
-With that, the song was put to shelves of the radio stations and mostly withdrawn from being broadcast, with one exception being on Radio Šabac. Živković, who sung the song, later acknowledged that Popović had not received official permission from the League of Communists of Yugoslavia to record a patriotic song and decided to sue Popović for jeopardizing his career, leading to their eventual friendship fall-out.
+Surrounded with controversy, most radio stations were unwilling to take risks and broadcast the song, with one exception being Radio Šabac which satisfied requests of its listeners. Živković, who sung the song, later acknowledged that Popović had not received official permission from the League of Communists of Yugoslavia to record a patriotic song and decided to sue Popović for jeopardizing his career, leading to their eventual friendship fall-out.
 According to Popović, the circumstances took an unexpected turn after a trumpet player from the Belgrade military orchestra who had previously played with the pair, uninformed about the public controversy, performed the song on board the ship Galeb in front of Josip Broz Tito.
 Tito endorsed the song and referred to it as "the true folk anthem", and the public campaigns against the song were immediately reversed.
+The song challenged unwritten censorship practices against "introducing 'serious subject matter' into cultural products of 'low artistic value'" and paved the way for more patriotic songs in the so-called "newly-composed folk music" (novokomponovana narodna muzika) genre that was held to be low-quality.
+High social positions of its creators granted more space for such maneuvers.

 In 1978 at the 11th World Festival of Youth and Students in Havana, Cuba, the Yugoslavian delegation was granted the honour of opening the ceremony.
 The Belgrade choir "Collegium Musicum" had chosen Jugoslavijo as the introductory song, which was received by the public with applause and calls for a reprise.